-New Home Sales Rise in Denver, Prices Drop According to Recent Data
+New Home Sales and Prices Both Climb in Denver According to Newest Data

-As a percentage of overall housing closings, new home closings made up 8.9%.
-This marks a rise from 7.1% of total closings a year earlier.
-For new and existing homes, closings gained year-over-year in February after also increasing in January year-over-year.
+As a percentage of overall housing closings, new home closings made up 8.2%.
+This is an increase on a percentage basis, as new home closings were 7.0% of total closings a year ago.
+Following a year-over-year decline in April, closings of new and existing homes also fell year-over-year in May.

 Pricing and Mortgage Trends

 Average price of newly sold homes saw a 10.3% surge year-over-year in May to $436,160 per unit.
 This rise is higher than the 7.1% hike in April year-over-year.

 The average mortgage size on newly sold homes saw a lift year-over-year along with new home prices.
 Average mortgage size rose 5.6% to $339,376 in May from a year earlier.
 In April 2014, average mortgage size on newly sold homes saw a 5.2% surge year-over-year from a year earlier.